Skip to content

 UnfoundedNo evidence of an actual threat was found.
 The institutional response is documented because the alert communication is identical to what would occur during a real incident.

 On September 30, 2024, the University of Delaware evacuated Gore Hall, Mitchell Hall, and Sharp Laboratory after receiving a report of a possible explosive device.
-Vague UD Alert messages left students uninformed about the nature of the threat for nearly four hours, prompting Interim President Laura Carlson to promise improvements to emergency communication protocols.
+The UD Alert messages referenced only 'police activity' and did not disclose the nature of the threat; Interim President Laura Carlson later promised improvements to emergency communication protocols.

 Alerts